 - Your server will be a key piece of hardware in your business, so pick the best you can afford.

-- Always look at the complete package, including warranties and support, as well as future potential.
+- Always look at the complete package, including warranties and support.

 - Budget for extras.
 For example, you may want an uninterruptible power supply (UPS) and a backup facility.